opendp/dp-wizard/WHAT-WE-LEARNED.md

 Even if it seems obvious in retrospect, what have we learned about Python Shiny in this project?

+## No warning if ID mismatch

+Unless I'm missing something, there doesn't seem to be any warning when there isn't a matching function name in the server for an ID in the UI.
+Either from typos, or fumbling some more complicated display logic, there have been times where this could have been helpful.

+## UI and Server functions don't really separate concerns

+My first impression was that the UI function would be something like a "view" and the server would be a "controller", but for any kind of conditional display I need a `render.ui`, so that distinction breaks down quickly.

 ## Refactoring: values vs. reactive values

 A couple times I've started with something as a plain value, and then realized I needed a reactive value.
 This gets confusing if there are merge conflicts, or if some variables are reactive, and some aren't.